ParkinT/F1rst-Use/README.md

 * * *

 This is my first utiltiy for the RubyMotion community.
 It was originally intended to be a Gem.
-But, since the entire functionality is included in a single file, perhaps that would be over-engineering.
+But, since the entire functionality is included in a single class (file), perhaps that would be over-engineering.

 If you feel compelled to convert this into a Gem, I would gladly accept your pull request.